Last Updated: March 25, 2023 by Flora Gibbins

 Frequently Asked Questions

-These tropical fish can breed twice a month if their spawning conditions are met.
+These colorful fish can breed twice a month if their spawning conditions are met.
 The fertilized eggs take 24 to 36 hours to hatch.